 Comparison with cultural experience

 This one goes in the opposite direction.
-Cheaper countries with lower quality of infrastructure tend to be more unique, more exotic, and more adventurous!
+Cheaper countries with lower-quality infrastructure tend to be more unique, more exotic, and more adventurous!

 TDI categories 1-5 explained